liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 software product here.
 The Plugin Installer portlet will follow this link in order to download your software product.

+**Test Direct Download URL:** Select *Yes* if you'd like Liferay to test the download URL for its validity.

-**Include Artifact in Repository:** To enable others to use the Plugin Installer portlet to connect to your repository and download your plugin, select *yes* here.
+**Include Artifact in Repository:** To enable others to use the Plugin Installer portlet to connect to your repository and download your plugin, select *Yes* here.

 When you are finished filling out the form, click the *Save* button.
 Your product version will be saved and your product will now be available in the software repository.

-#### Generating The Software Catalog [](id=generating-the-software-catalog-liferay-portal-6-2-user-guide-13-en)
+#### Generating the Software Catalog [](id=generating-the-software-catalog-liferay-portal-6-2-user-guide-13-en)

 The Software Catalog works by generating an XML document which the Plugin Installer reads.
-Using the data from this XML document, the Plugin Installer knows where it can download the plugins from, what version of Liferay the plugins are designed for and all other data about the plugins that have been entered into the Software Catalog portlet.
+Using the data from this XML document, the Plugin Installer knows where it can download the plugins from, what version of Liferay the plugins are designed for, and all other data about the plugins that have been entered into the Software Catalog portlet.

 In order to get your Software Catalog to generate this XML data, you will need